oneryalcin/lotus/docs/web_search.rst

 Overview
 ---------

-The `web_search` function allows you to search the web for information, then process that data with LOTUS.

 The `web_search` function allows you to load documents from the web, then process that data with LOTUS.

 Different search engines are supported, including Google, Google Scholar, Arxiv, You.com, Bing and Tavily.